trothr/znetboot/CP_Commands.md

 In this example `1B0` is the address of a bootable disk and `clear` means to also reset memory before performing the load.

+On z/VM one can boot from a "named saved system" (NSS).
+This is akin to the direct kernel load function of other hypervisors.
+An example is:

+    vmcp ipl linux

+In this example, if there is no NSS named LINUX, then the command results in an error and your virtual machine continues to run whatever kernel it was running when the command was issued.